von Willebrand Disease

-von Willebrand disease (vW) is a bleeding disorder which affects the blood’s ability to clot.
-People with vW have low levels of a protein involved in blood clotting, von Willebrand factor (vWf) in their blood, or their vWf doesn’t work very well, so it takes longer for bleeding to stop. vW affects both men and women equally, though women may experience more problems linked to periods, pregnancy and childbirth.
+von Willebrand disease (VWD) also known as Von Willebrand Disorder is a bleeding disorder which affects the blood’s ability to clot.
+People with VWD have low levels of a protein involved in blood clotting, von Willebrand Factor (VWF) in their blood, or their VWF doesn’t work very well, so it takes longer for bleeding to stop.

 If your blood doesn’t clot properly, you can have bleeding symptoms such as easy bruising, nosebleeds, and heavy periods.
 It may also be hard to stop bleeding after injury or surgery.

-For most people with vW, the disorder causes little or no disruption to their lives except when there is a serious injury or need for surgery.
-However, with all forms of vW, there can be bleeding problems, and in occasional severe cases, internal bleeding to muscles and joints can occur in a similar way to haemophilia.
+For most people with VWD, the disorder causes little or no disruption to their lives except when there is a serious injury or need for surgery.
+However, with all forms of VWD, there can be bleeding problems, and in occasional severe cases, internal bleeding to muscles and joints can occur in a similar way to haemophilia.

 More information is available in our Understanding von Willebrand Disease booklet.